ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Ruff
 ----

-| `Ruff`_ is a Python linter and code formatter written in Rust.
-| It aims to be orders of magnitude faster than alternative tools while integrating more
- functionality behind a single, common interface.
-| Ruff can therefore be used to replace the previously preferred alternatives that were
- `Flake8`_ (natively re-implementing its popular plugins), `Black`_ and `isort`_: It provides drop-in parity with these tools, while executing tens or hundreds of times faster.
+`Ruff`_ is a Python linter and code formatter written in Rust.
+It aims to be orders of magnitude faster than alternative tools while integrating more functionality behind a single, common interface.
+Ruff can therefore be used to replace the previously preferred alternatives that were `Flake8`_ (natively re-implementing its popular plugins), `Black`_ and `isort`_.

- It is actively developed and used in major open-source projects.
-| In addition, it offers the following features and advantages:
+It is actively developed, used in major open-source projects, and offers the following features and advantages:

 - Can be installed via ``pip install ruff``